 Hello!
 My name is Philippe, after leaving my home country, I studied at an English boarding school before attending university in England.
 While at boarding school in the Shropshire countryside, I decided to live off campus at a farm for 2 years, where I slowly learnt to cook for myself as well as my fellow housemates.
 Even now, the fond memories of us all cooking together during the weekends, experimenting with all sorts of crazy ideas, still holds a special place in my heart.
 It was here that I realised that the best meals are the meals which are shared with loved ones, irrespective of the food being served, be it a random combination of leftover ingredients or the food being slightly burnt.

 At university, I continued to cook for my friends, as I soon realised that the time I spent on cooking was more than the time I spent on university work, and that I derived great satisfaction from the act of cooking for other people.
 As time went on, I started to understand what cooking meant to me.
 I finally understood that cooking was no longer something I did just to fill my appetite, but was a way for me to express my emotions and connect with people.
 It was then and there that I decided I wanted to be a chef as a career.
 Driven by this motivation of self expression, I started to stage at restaurants in London full time during my vacations, while even completing pastry school in Paris while simultaneously completing a degree in Biological Sciences from Oxford University.
 By some miracle, I still manage to graduate from university, whilst having interned at various restaurants including The Ledbury in London and Noma’s Fermentation Lab in Copenhagen.
-I was then lucky enough to be accept to work in a three Michelin Starred traditional sushi restaurant in Japan whilst living there.
+I was then lucky enough to be accepted to work in a three Michelin Starred traditional sushi restaurant in Japan whilst living there.

 A recipe has no soul, you as the chef must bring soul to the recipe.